jamf/NoMAD-2/README.md

 ## macOS Versions

-NoMAD will working on macOS 10.14 and greater.
+NoMAD will work on macOS 10.14 and greater.
 You'll need at least 10.15 for the Single Sign On Extension.
 Current betas may work on older versions, but don't expect that to last.

 ## Philosophical Questions